These Maryland crab cakes are so delicious and impressive that when you serve them to your guests, the accolades will be all yours!

 But then, if I didn’t, this would be a ridiculously short blog post.
 And I’m not known for my short blog posts, am I?

 I love Maryland crab cakes.
 They make me happy.

 A great (I may say, regionally FAMOUS) seafood restaurant near our home serves spectacular crab cakes.
 They inspired me to make my own.
 After eating theirs, I thought, how hard can it be?

 It isn’t hard.
-In fact, once you see how easy it is to make crab cakes, you will laugh yourself silly driving to the super market to buy the ingredients.
+In fact, once you see how easy it is to make Maryland crab cakes, you will laugh yourself silly driving to the super market to buy the ingredients.

 Other crab dishes:

-On to the Exquisite East Coast Crab Cakes Recipe
+On to the Maryland Crab Cakes Recipe

-I start off my opening my crabmeat container.
+I start off by opening my crabmeat container.
 I drain it, pick out any shells and pat it down with some paper towels.
 I buy an 8 ounce container of crabmeat and I’m always surprised how much it yields.